ICOS-Carbon-Portal/infrastructure/README.md

 to access docker-compose.yml) and execute `pg_dump` within the running rdflog database container.
 The `pg_dump` command makes sure to include `create database` commands.
 The default output of `pg_dump` is a text format which we pipe through gzip in order to cut down on transfer time.
-The result - basically a compressed sql file - is stored in /tmp on the local host.
+The result is a compressed sql file which is stored as /tmp/rdflog_dump.gz on the local host.

 #### Start postgres container for rdflog